faizaharb/github-slideshow/_posts/0000-01-02-faizaharb.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to faizaharb's second slide!"
 ---

-This is faizaharb's slide
+This is My Awesome slide
 Use the left arrow to go back!